-With an ideal location in the heart of the Mediterranean Sea, Malta is a beautiful archipelago boasting of expansive natural splendor and consistently pleasant weather throughout the year.
-Malta has many charms including an ideal climate, mesmerizing scenic beauty, proximity to Europe and North Africa, as well as a thriving economy and a stable political atmosphere.
+With an ideal location in the stunning Mediterranean Sea, the archipelago of Malta boasts expansive natural splendor and consistently pleasant weather throughout the year.
+Malta has many charms including an ideal climate, mesmerizing scenic beauty, proximity to Europe and North Africa, as well as a strong and stable economy and political atmosphere.
 The education and healthcare systems in Malta have been recognized globally, and the amenable tax policies and the low cost of living, compared to the rest of Europe, make life in Malta very comfortable.
 Ranked amongst the top 10 countries in the global passport index, the citizenship of Malta exposes an individual to a wide array of benefits.
-These benefits range from visa-free or visa-on-arrival travel to as many as 165 destinations to a chance to stay, study or work anywhere in the Schengen Area of Europe.
+These benefits range from travel with no visa or a visa on arrival across as many as 165 destinations to a chance to stay, study or work anywhere in the Schengen Area of Europe.
 It is not surprising that the citizenship of Malta has emerged as one of the most well-reputed citizenship programs in the world.

-Fortunately, Malta offers an opportunity to avail of all the perks of Maltese citizenship to the non-natives of the country.
-Citizenship is typically determined according to birth, descent or naturalization, which is adopted citizenship by virtue of a prolonged stay.
+Fortunately, Malta offers an opportunity to avail of all the perks of Maltese citizenship to non-natives.
+Typically, an individual’s citizenship is determined based on their descent, country of birth and naturalization, which refers to any adopted citizenship by virtue of a prolonged stay.
 However, a recent innovation makes it possible for anyone to acquire the citizenship of Malta even without satisfying any of the listed criteria.
-The unique Residence and Citizenship programs are aimed at high net worth individuals who wish to explore different territories for business, academic or leisure pursuits.
+The unique Residence and Citizenship programs are targeted towards individuals with a high net worth who wish to explore different territories for business, academic or leisure pursuits.
 The warm and diverse culture of Malta, complemented by a high standard of living at low costs make Malta an ideal destination to spend a luxurious retirement.
 All these advantages may be claimed by the investment of a specific amount in the economy of Malta.
 The programs are even more attractive because the Malta citizenship requirements are very straightforward and easily attainable.

 Benefits of Malta Citizenship

-There are several significant benefits that an individual can reap by applying for Malta citizenship by investment, rendering it one of the most sought after citizenship programs.
+There are many benefits that an individual can reap by applying for Malta citizenship by investment, rendering amongst the most sought after citizenship programs.
+These benefits include;

-- Visa-free travel to 124 countries and access to visa on arrival in 41 countries, including the U.S.
+- Access to 124 countries through visa-free travel and visa on arrival in 41 countries, including the U.S.

-- Malta citizenship includes a lifelong and permanent EU citizenship, enabling the passport holders to set up an establishment or work in any of the 28 EU countries and Switzerland.
+- A lifelong and permanent EU citizenship, allowing passport holders to work or set up an establishment in any of the 28 EU countries and Switzerland.

-- It is not necessary to reside permanently in Malta to avail of the citizenship
+- Applicants are not required to reside permanently in Malta to be granted citizenship

 - No Maltese language tests or any other related citizenship tests are essential to be eligible for this program